h-huynh/Cloth-Simulation/docs/index.md

 The system is currently initialized with a total of one hundred nodes (10x10).
 For each node, a position, velocity, and acceleration is stored.
 A spring force is currently generated across all horizontal and vertical neighbors.

-There are a number of adjustable parameters that can completely change how the simulation runs.
+There are a number of adjustable parameters that can change how the simulation runs.
 They are currently set to a stable and effective amount.
 - spring constant and scaling dampening force
 - coefficient of restitution (how much the nodes bounce off the sphere)
 - resting length vs initial length